 - The molecular structure of wool and silk and how this has developed over the last century.

-- The influence of natural materials on the development of man-made fibres.
+- The influence of natural materials on the development of man-made fibers.

 - The potential uses of self-assembling peptides within the human body.